Keibert Ruiz Preview, Player Props: Nationals vs. Phillies

 Keibert Ruiz At The Plate

-- Ruiz has picked up a hit in 63 of 103 games this year, with multiple hits 29 times.
+- Ruiz has picked up a hit in 63 of 103 games this season, with multiple hits 29 times.

-- In 36 games this year (35.0%), Ruiz has picked up an RBI, and in 11 of those games (10.7%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- In 35.0% of his games this season, Ruiz has picked up at least one RBI.
+In 11 of those games (10.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

-- In 33.0% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (3.9%).
+- He has scored in 34 of 103 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.